 The ugly side of living & studying in Italy

 Bureaucracy is a pain in the a- ehm, head.
 So much paperwork.
 Takes months and months.
 I thought the bureaucracy in Turkey was bad when I was getting a document in a couple weeks.
 Here it takes 3-4 months minimum to get your stay permit, or residency, identity card, and other legal documents you need to have.
 Even though the required documents are known, sometimes police stations might ask you for additional documents, or may not accept some of the documents you already have.
 Or if you are unlucky they can even lose some of your papers.
-Plus, they don’t speak English and they are not so friendly.
+Plus, they don’t speak much English.

 So I suggest you apply for your legal stuff ASAP.
 Because it is going to take longer than you think.